fspoettel/blaupause/README.md

 ## Production Flag:

-You can generate a production-ready build (no sourcemaps, `NODE_ENV = "production"` for JS builds, minified/ulgified code) via passing or `-p` to any gulp task.
+You can generate a production-ready build (no sourcemaps, `NODE_ENV = "production"` for JS builds, minified/ulgified code) via passing `-p` to any gulp task.

 ## Adding tasks: